 Thanks to record low prices and generous government incentives, it is now becoming common for a family household to install a 10kW-15kW solar system.
 Let’s have a look at a few of the key numbers including the price of a 11kW solar power system, and the brands you should be considering for a system of this size.

-Price of a 11kW Solar System
+Price of an 11kW Solar System

 The price of a fully installed 11kW solar power system has fallen dramatically in recent years.
 The wholesale price of photovoltaic panels continues to be driven down by market conditions, in particular, the increase in the scale of production in China.

-A good quality 11kW solar power system starts at around $12,000 fully installed, including a European-Made inverter such as the Fronius Symo, premium tier-one solar panels such as Trina Honey 275W modules and a standard installation (ie. no cherry pickers etc.).
+A good quality 11kW solar power system starts at around $12,000 fully installed, including a European-made inverter such as the Fronius Symo, premium tier-one solar panels such as Trina Honey modules and a standard installation (ie. no cherry pickers etc.).
 It is important to note that with solar panels you generally get what you pay for, and most of our customers choose high-efficiency panels from manufacturers such as LG Solar.

 It is possible to find a cheaper 11kW solar system for under $12,000, however, this will typically require buying low to mid-range panels manufactured in China, and often without any after-sales support.
 For a larger system of this size it is important to maximise reliability, output and of course longevity, and so spending a little more upfront can save you a lot of money over the life of the system.